 Dock Street Brewing Co.

 Each year, Dock Street cranks out close to 50 different beers, so you’ll never tire of trying them all.
 Of course, come for the Bohemian Pilsner, the beer that started them off.
 Dock has also been experimenting with the Philly Sour, calling their version Fera Bestia.
 Grab a brew and bite of nosh at this Philly original.
 Brewery tours available at Dock Street South on Saturdays (reservations required).
-Location: 701 South 50th Street in West Philly and 2118 Washington Avenue in South Philly.
+Location: 2118 Washington Avenue in South Philly or at 1229 N. Front Street in Fishtown.
+Note: the famous West Philly location on 50th Street has closed.

 Evil Genius Beer Company